-RGV Fined By Hyderabad Police For Violating Traffic Rules; Teases Them With His Twitter Post!
+RGV Fined By Hyderabad Police For Violating Traffic Rules; Teases Them With Twitter Post!

 Just when everyone thought RGV might have learned his lesson, the filmmaker yet again surprised us by taunting the cops with another post.
 Replying to the Cyberabad Traffic Police's post, he wrote, "😘😘😘😘😍😍😍😍 @cyberabadpolice gaaru, I loveeeee uuuuuuuuu and I want to kiss u non stop for 39 days for the fantaaaaastic work u are doing and if I had a second daughter I would have requested u to be my son in law🙏" - (sic)

 What do you have to say about RGVs new drama?
-Let us know in the comments below!

-iSmart Shankar Box Office Collections (Day 4): Ram Pothineni Sets A New Record?
+Let us know in the comments below!iSmart Shankar Box Office Collections (Day 4): Ram Pothineni Sets A New Record?